rudolf61/SimpleRouter/README.md

 # SimpleRouter
 Simple router for delegating http requests
 ## Introduction
 Most router implementations are part of a framework.
-It is such a shame that we don't have a toolbox of small handy components, like PHP's Composer.
-I do hope that we will see something similar as packagist in the near future, a kind of market place for small, well tested components.
+It is such a shame that we don't have a market of small handy components, like PHP's Packagist (Composer).
+I do hope that we will see something similar within the Java community in the near future, a kind of market place for small, well tested components.
 Let's be honest: most often we don't need a ship (like Spring for example) to cross a ditch.
 Something smaller, build from well tested components would most often suit my needs.

-Maybe this will be a start.
+Maybe this will be a start (and there is a lot more, I know).
 This very simple Router that can be used within Servlets or any other frontcontroller that needs routing capabilities (actually it is not bound to a specific environment).
 How this is possible?
 Simple, I just used generics.

 ## How does it work
 Its usage is very simple (I do hope you like its simplicity).
 First you must have a good idea which paths you need for your requests, most likely it will be REST or REST like.